TESTIMONIALS

 Fantastic episode on vasectomies !
 So inspiring!
 Thank you for airing this segment!
 Dr. Guarin is such an effective and compassionate communicator.
 This was always a deep passion of mine as an Ob/Gyn years ago - it was SO FRUSTRATING to see women have to undergo surgeries for tubal ligation (with all the risks and expense that entailed), while their male partners had the opportunity to step forward and have a 15-minute procedure that is nearly risk-free by comparison...yet so many men simply would not do it.
 Times are changing in many ways.
 Now is the time to make vasectomies as accessible as possible to men everywhere, and let's celebrate that opportunity and that choice!

-- Gina, USA
+- Gina Gangiola, USA

 I would like to thank you so much for your recent podcast episode on sex education!
 Your guests shared very good insights on the relationship between overpopulation and wildlife conservation.
 I have also gained more knowledge about the childfree life from them as well.
 In fact, I am seriously considering a vasectomy because I want to promote my advocacy for overshoot awareness and reproductive rights.
-It’s my way to “Be the Change you want to see in the world" so to speak.”
+It’s my way to “Be the Change you want to see in the world" so to speak.

-- Brix, The Philippines
+- Brix Reyes, The Philippines

 Eileen Crist’s thought-leadership around population, ecocentrism, and global rewilding always impresses me, but this particular interview is absolutely breathtaking in places.
 I wish the whole world had 60 minutes to listen to her philosophical command of the issues at hand, her adroit language skills, and her ability to frame solving the human predicament as a series of ethical choices to be made, based on considerations of all life on Earth… not just human self-interest.

-- Joe, USA
+- Joe Bish, USA

 I've listened to your Pronatalism podcast three times because it's so refreshing to hear people expressing these views.
 A Pronatalism grad course sounds fascinating--ground breaking, even.
 Teaching fish about water.
 You covered a few issues dear to me.
 Instead of wasting time denying that we're advocating involuntary methods, you went right to the fact that we have involuntary population control already.
 You put to rest the false dichotomy that exists more in people's minds than in reality.
 Also, the birth dearth warnings that the beneficiaries of population growth constantly warn about.